“How was school today?”

 “Stuff.”

 All parents have had a version of this conversation.
 For some of us it is a regular occurrence!
-We all want to have better conversations with our kids, with flowing back and forths, but how do we achieve this?
+We all want to have better conversations with our kids, with flowing a back and forth, but how do we achieve this?

 I hope these seven tools help you to have a great conversation with your child today!